LDeakin/VkVolume/README.md

 ## Building
 1. `git clone --recurse-submodules <this repository>`
 1. You need boost to assist with IO (for now).
 I recommend grabbing it through [vcpkg](https://github.com/microsoft/vcpkg) or just use the system package on linux
-1. Apply `vulkan_samples.patch` to the the Vulkan-samples submodule to apply some minor changes to it
 1. The first release includes "assets.zip" which includes the minimum required assets and some volumetric images.
 1. Put any other volumetric images in the newly copied assets folder.
 1. Do a regular cmake build (perhaps using the toolchain file from vcpkg)